chengzhongkai/chengzhongkai.github.io/freeRTOS/usergride.md

 The Amazon FreeRTOS Qualification Program (Amazon FQP) is for microcontroller vendors who want to qualify their microcontroller-based hardware on Amazon FreeRTOS.
 The goal of Amazon FQP is to ensure that developers can use Amazon FreeRTOS on their choice of microcontroller-based hardware.
 In order to deliver a consistent experience for developers, the Amazon FQP outlines a set of security, functionality, and performance requirements that all microcontrollers (and the associated hardware abstraction layers and drivers) must meet.

 # Getting Started with Amazon FreeRTOS
+This section shows you how to download and configure Amazon FreeRTOS and run a demo application on one of the qualified microcontroller boards.
+In this tutorial, we assume you are familiar with AWS IoT and the AWS IoT console.
+If not, we recommend that you start with the AWS IoT Getting Started tutorial.

+## Prerequisites
+Before you begin, you need an AWS account, an IAM user with permission to access AWS IoT and Amazon FreeRTOS, and one of the supported hardware platforms.

+### AWS Account and Permissions

 # Amazon FreeRTOS Developer Guide
 # Amazon FreeRTOS Demo Projects
 # Amazon FreeRTOS Porting Guide